joaoaapinho/ChatUs/README.md

 Take a look at the demo below for a quick overview of the project's flow 🔽</p>

 <h2> 💻 Technology Stack </h2>

 Python, Socket library, and Tkinter.

 <h2> 🚀 Instructions </h2>

-1. Clone the repository or download the source code:
+1. **Clone the repository or download the source code.**

 ```bash
 $ git clone https://github.com/joaoaapinho/ChatUs/tree/main
 ```
-2. Open the chatus_server.py file and modify the hostIP and port variables with the desired server details.
+2. **Open the chatus_server.py file and modify the hostIP and port variables with the desired server details.**

 ```
 hostIP = "your_host_ip_address_here"
 ```

-3. Run the server.py file on the desired host in the terminal or by using an IDE.
+3. **Run the server.py file on the desired host in the terminal or by using an IDE.**

 ```bash
 $ python chatus_server.py
 ```
-4. Run the client.py file on each client device (or multiple if you are testing it on local) in the terminal or by using an IDE.
+4. **Run the client.py file on each client device (or multiple if you are testing it on local) in the terminal or by using an IDE.**

 ```bash
 $ python chatus_client.py
 ```
-5. Enter a username, host IP address, and port number on the login screen of the client application and click "Login."
+5. **Enter a username, host IP address, and port number on the login screen of the client application and click "Login."**

-6. Begin sending messages in the chat window, and all connected clients will receive the messages in real-time.
+6. **Begin sending messages in the chat window, and all connected clients will receive the messages in real-time.**

 <h2> 📋 Features </h2>